 The team is careful to limit how often they broadcast desktop alerts though, so users don’t become frustrated by over-use and their expectations are not compromised.

-“We let the users themselves configure which groups they belong to, so that was one of the bigger selling points for us.
+“We let the users themselves configure which groups they belong to,” says Tomberg.
+“That was one of the bigger selling points for us.
 We don't have to touch anything.
 We just tell them, install the program, you choose which navigations you want, and you'll receive that notification.”

-That puts the onus on individuals to decide what systems information they need to remain updated with.
-While employees may err on the side of caution and subscribe to updates about systems they only have minimal involvement with, it does mean that critical information pertaining to that system will always reach them.
+This puts the onus on individuals to decide what systems information they need to remain updated with, ensuring that critical information pertaining to those systems will always reach them.